 - What: Loans are drawn; the company legally changes hands; bylaws are formally adopted; a founding board is elected.

-- Who: The selling owner, the employees, professional advisers, lenders.
+- Who: The selling owner, the employees, professional advisers, and lenders.

 - Duration: Varies

 - Cost: Varies

 - What: Ongoing training addresses leadership and operational gaps and orients management to new roles.